MarcoCaamal/Other-PHP-Framework/docs/en/event-service-provider.md

 - Registering the implementation of the `EventDispatcherContract` in the container
 - Facilitating the registration of default listeners
 - Automatically loading subscribers from the configuration
+- Configuring event logging based on your application settings

 ## Configuration

+### Events Configuration

 The `config/events.php` configuration file allows you to configure aspects of the event system: